Beginners' Guide to How to Read Crochet Patterns

 Some patterns also require additional items like pillow forms, pompoms, or purse handles.

-The most important material needed for the project is the yarn used.
 The yarn used is listed by the Manufacture's name and name of the yarn, the yarn weight according to the Craft Yarn Council, the length of the skein in yards and meters, weight in grams/ounces, how much yarn or number of skeins needed to complete the project and the color used often listed as a number and/or name of the color.

-Example of Materials List
+Here is an Example of a Materials List

 • Knit Picks Dishie worsted weight yarn (100 g/190 yds): I skein in color Linen